siriscent7/flurry/README.md

 **Rule-based optimization** — Predicate pushdown filters rows *before* joins; constant folding evaluates literals once at plan time instead of per row.

-**Sealed types for the AST and plan** — The compiler enforces exhaustive handling of every node variant, eliminating a whole class of bugs.
+**Sealed types for the AST and plan** — The compiler enforces exhaustive handling of every node variant, eliminating a class of bugs.

 ## Roadmap
 - Vectorized (batch-at-a-time) execution with primitive column vectors